Meet our team

 THERAPIST

 Hi there!
-I’m a registered therapist, bayside local, mum of one and a journalist in a past life.
-I work with a range of clients presenting with a broad range of challenges.
-My passion is working with people feeling disconnected from their desires, purpose and joy who are ready to reconnect with their spark.
+I’m a registered therapist, Bayside local, mum of one, and a journalist in a past life.
+I work with a wide range of clients navigating diverse challenges.

-I’m passionate about how trauma impacts the body.
-Understanding what triggers the body to feel unsafe can be the key to unlocking deep healing and lasting change.
-I firmly believe there is no one-size-fits-all approach when it comes to dysregulation.
-That’s why I will work with you at your pace, tailoring a therapy plan to what works best for you.
+I’m also deeply passionate about understanding how trauma impacts the body.
+Recognising what triggers the body to feel unsafe can be a gateway to profound healing and lasting change.
+I firmly believe there is no one-size-fits-all approach when it comes to working through dysregulation.
+That’s why I work collaboratively and at your pace, tailoring therapy to meet your unique needs.

 Qualifications